* This is the Professional Version. *

 Partial-thickness (also called 2nd-degree) burns involve part of the dermis and can be superficial or deep.

 Superficial partial-thickness burns involve the papillary (more superficial) dermis.
-These burns heal within 1 to 2 wk and rarely scar.
+These burns heal within 1 to 2 wk, and scarring is usually minimal.
 Healing occurs from epidermal cells lining sweat gland ducts and hair follicles; these cells grow to the surface, then migrate across the surface to meet cells from neighboring glands and follicles.

 Deep partial-thickness burns involve the deeper dermis and take ≥ 2 wk to heal.
 Healing occurs only from hair follicles, and scarring is common and may be severe.